top of page

 Combat

-After this Phase, Players and their Allies act, during the Player Phase; there are no turns, players act however they want together!
+There are no turns, so players act however they want together!

 Health

-Phoenix and Revival can bring you back into the fight!
+Phoenix and Guardian Angel can bring you back into the fight!

 Your GM tells you how much you heal after combat ends.